- Sponsor: National Institutes of Health (NIH)

 - The sponsoring institution must assure support for the proposed program.
 Appropriate institutional commitment to the program includes the provision of adequate staff, facilities, and educational resources that can contribute to the planned program.

 - Institutions with existing Ruth L. Kirschstein National Research Service Award (NRSA) institutional training grants (e.g., T32) or other Federally funded training programs may apply for a research education grant provided that the proposed educational experiences are distinct from those training programs receiving federal support.
 In many cases, it is anticipated that the proposed research education program will complement ongoing research training occurring at the applicant institution.

 - The PD/PI should be an established investigator in the scientific area in which the application is targeted and capable of providing both administrative and scientific leadership to the development and implementation of the proposed program.
 The PD/PI will be expected to monitor and assess the program and submit all documents and reports as required.

-- Ideally, the PD/PI should have a strong history of mentoring and/or designing courses for underrepresented students, as well as experience managing programs of this nature.
+- The PD/PI should have a background in bioengineering or a closely related field in engineering or the physical/computational sciences and should have demonstrated experience in the applications of these fields in medicine and/or biology.
+Ideally, the PD/PI should have a strong history of mentoring and/or designing courses for individuals from diverse backgrounds, including underrepresented students, as well as experience managing diversity-based programs similar to ESTEEMED.